-Taylor Swift is applying for two trademarks seeking protection of her voice and one trademark to combat AI-generated images.
+Taylor Swift is applying for two trademarks seeking protection from AI-generated versions of her voice and image.

 No comments: